From the Interviewer’s Side

 Start by using Meta's products with deliberate attention to the execution layer.
 For any feature you interact with, ask: what metric is this team probably optimizing for?
 What would success look like for this experiment?
 What are the social dynamics at play?
 This is not an academic exercise.
 It is building the product intuition that interviewers will probe.

 Then practice the execution round specifically.
 Take any product decision you have made in your career and go three levels deep on the metric questions.
 What did you measure?
 Why that metric and not a different one?
 What was the baseline?
 What did a meaningful improvement look like?
 What confounders were you watching for?
+Write out a full answer and run it through our free PM answer grader to see whether your reasoning holds up under the same dimensions Meta interviewers score.
 If you can do this fluently with your own experience, you will be ready for the execution round.

 For behavioral prep, build stories that show decisive action with data.
 Not stories about careful deliberation that led to a good outcome.
 Stories about making a call with incomplete information, owning the result, and learning clearly from what happened.
+The free Seven Stories exercise helps you surface those decisive moments, and the STAR Story Builder structures each one so the action and the metric land cleanly.
 Meta's culture rewards the bias toward action and honest reflection.
 Rehearse those qualities in your stories.

 5-7